-In this section you will find useful resources to help you with your child's learning over the next few weeks.
+In this section you will find useful resources.

 As a school, and in line with national expectations, we expect all children to be using a cursive handwriting style by the end of Year 6.
 Children are taught what letters look like, with the horizontal and diagonal strokes needed to join letters, from Year R. By the end of Year 2, children are beginning to join some of these letters together.
 When forming letters that are joined do not lead out from the letter r or the letter s; this is to ensure that these letters are legible.
 Studies have shown the cursive writing is important not only to aid the legibility of writing but also to help with spelling.
 This is because the brain remembers the natural flow of letters from one to another.
 Try writing out the sentence, 'The quick brown fox jumps over the lazy dog' to practise handwriting as this incorporates all of the letters of the alphabet.